witnet/documentation/smart-contracts/witnet-data-feeds/price-feeds-registry.md

 > For the sake of simplicity, Witnet-supported currency pairs can also be identified by just using the first 4 bytes of the `keccak256` hash.

 ## Code snippets
-### Solidity example
+### Solidity examples
+#### **Reading multiples currency pairs from the router**
-To read price values from the Price Router contract (aka `WitnetPriceRouter`), use the official contract address, depending on the EVM chain in which you plan to deploy your contract.
+To read price values from the Price Router contract (aka `WitnetPriceRouter`), use the official Price Router address, depending on the EVM chain in which you plan to deploy your contract.

 For instance, this example show a possible implementation for the Boba/Rinkeby testnet, a Layer-2 solution bound to Ethereum Rinkeby: